 (In Spanish—spring only)

 This course provides an introduction to translation from Spanish to English and English to Spanish.
 Particular attention is given to the linguistic issues involved in translation.
 Short literary works, as well as articles, are translated as a practical part of the course.
 Special emphasis is placed on Spanish idioms and their translation.
-(Advanced Spanish required)
+This course is for students with an advanced level of Spanish.
+Conducted primarily in Spanish.

 Spanish Phonetics and Phonology